Keilor East

 Keilor East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 12 projects that are expected to impact the area.
-Notable projects include Keilor East Station - Melbourne Airport Rail, North Essendon Activity Centre Plan, Niddrie (Keilor Road) Activity Centre Structure Plan, and Hart Precinct.
-The following list details those projects deemed most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects likely to impact the area.
+Key projects include Keilor East Station - Melbourne Airport Rail, North Essendon Activity Centre Plan, Niddrie (Keilor Road) Activity Centre Structure Plan, and Hart Precinct.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.